jorisptrs/UG-3D-Map/README.md

-# An interactive 3D map of Groningen and University of Groningen Buildings
+# An interactive 3D map of the University of Groningen Buildings

 A 3D rendering of Groningen, where people can acquire information about the UG in context of the city.
 The map will include geospatial data, additional information, and links to relevant pages.